The Lost Room: Canceled comic book continuation

-In July 2010, the series' creators announced at the 2010 San Diego Comic-Con International that Red 5 Comics will be publishing a sequel, in comic book form, to The Lost Room.
+In July 2010, the series' creators announced at the 2010 San Diego Comic-Con that Red 5 Comics would publish a sequel, in comic book form, to The Lost Room.
 Publication was expected in late summer or early autumn 2011.
-The January 2012 update from Red 5 states that although production of the comic has "slowed" due to the creators being pulled into other projects, Red 5 Comics is still "100% committed to completing this comic".
-As of April 2013, the project has been put on hold indefinitely.
+The January 2012 update from Red 5 stated that although production of the comic had "slowed" due to the creators being pulled into other projects, Red 5 Comics was still "100% committed to completing this comic".
+As of April 2013, the project was put on hold indefinitely.